 - Any ID card issued by the US, Virginia, or a local Virginia government

-- Any student ID card issued by a US university or community
+- Valid student ID card issued by a US university or community college

 - Valid student ID issued by a public school or private school in Virginia